A minimalist two-level foundation for constructive mathematics: The quotient model

-Now, it is important to note that the quotient model { \cqac\ } does not seem to be closed under well-behaved quotients, if we identify {\it propositions as sets} as done in { \mttps}.
-Indeed, under this identification \mbox{ \cqac}, {\it but also} { \mbox{\cq}}, supports first order extensional Martin-L{\"o}f's type theory in \cite{ML84} and hence it {\it validates the axiom of choice}, as a consequence of the fact that universal and existential quantifiers are identified with dependent products $\Pi$ and strong indexed sums $\Sigma$ respectively.
+Now, it is important to note that the quotient model { \cqac\ } does not seem to validate well-behaved quotients, if we identify {\it propositions as sets} as done in { \mttps}.
+Indeed, under this identification \mbox{ \cqac}, {\it but also} { \mbox{\cq}}, supports first-order extensional Martin-L{\"o}f's type theory in \cite{ML84} and hence it {\it validates the axiom of choice}, as a consequence of the fact that universal and existential quantifiers are identified with dependent products $\Pi$ and strong indexed sums $\Sigma$ respectively.
 Then, effectiveness of quotients, being generally incompatible with the axiom of choice (see \cite{Maieff}), does not seem to be validated.

-To gain well-behaved categorical quotients in { \cqac\ }, one possibility is to reason by identifying {\it propositions as mono sets} as in the logic of a pretopos (see \cite{tumscs}).
-Instead, in { \cq}\ we get them by identifying propositions and small propositions respectively with {\it only } those monomorphisms that arise from \mtt\ propositions and small propositions via the comprehension adjunction, and that we called ${\cal P}_q$-propositions and ${\cal P}_q$-small propositions.
-In fact, even if { \cq\ } supports quotients of all mono equivalence relations, these do not seem to enjoy effectiveness.
-Categorically speaking, this means that { \cq\ } does not seem to be a pretopos, even if it has quotients for all monic equivalence relations.
-Indeed, we are not able to prove that all monic equivalence relations are in bijection with ${\cal P}_q$-equivalence relations, for which effective quotients exist (which explains why we introduced the concept of ${\cal P}_q$-equivalence relation!).
+To gain well-behaved quotients in { \cqac}, one possibility is to reason by identifying {\it propositions with mono collections}, as well as {\it small propositions with mono sets} like in the logic of a pretopos (see \cite{tumscs}).
+Instead, in { \cq}\ we get them by identifying propositions only with some mono collections, as well as small propositions only with some mono sets.
+Categorically this means that { \cq}\ is closed under effective quotients of categorical equivalence relations obtained via the properties of the comprehension adjunction as ${\cal P}_q$-equivalence relations.
+In fact, even if { \cq\ } supports quotients of all the monic equivalence relations, these do not seem to enjoy effectiveness.
+Always categorically speaking, this means that { \cq\ } does not seem to be a pretopos, even if it has quotients for all monic equivalence relations.
+Indeed, we are not able to prove that all the monic equivalence relations are in bijection with ${\cal P}_q$-equivalence relations, for which effective quotients exist (which explains why we introduced the concept of ${\cal P}_q$-equivalence relation!).

 Finally note that effective quotients in { \cq\ } and { \cqset}, and also in { \cqdp}, are enough to make these models regular (see \cite{handJohn1} for the categorical definition): indeed one can define the image of { $f: (A,=_A)\rightarrow (B,=_B)$ } as the quotient of { $(A,=_A)$} over its kernel, namely as { $(\, A,\, f(x)=_Bf(y)\, )$}, after noticing that monic arrows are indeed injective.